buildpacks/rfcs/text/0000-pack-buildpack-create.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- What languages would we support?
+- What language(s) would we support?
     - Golang
     - Bash
     - Python?
+- Should we generate test stubs?